Brill Tramway: Oxford & Aylesbury Tramroad

 The dukedom was inherited only in the male line.
 As the 3rd Duke had three daughters but no son, the title became extinct.
 The 1st Duke was also Earl Temple of Stowe, a title which descended through heirs of his relatives should the male line become extinct.
 Consequently, on the 3rd Duke's death this title, with most of the Wotton estate, passed to his nephew William Temple-Gore-Langton who became the 4th Earl Temple.

 By this time construction of the MR extension from London to Aylesbury was under way, and on 1 July 1891 the MR absorbed the Aylesbury and Buckingham Railway.
 Sir Harry Verney died on 12 February 1894, and on 31 March 1894 the MR took over services on the A&BR from the GWR.
 On 1 July 1894 the MR extension to Aylesbury was completed, giving the MR a unified route from London to Verney Junction.
 The MR embarked on upgrading and rebuilding stations along the line.

 Construction of the route from Brill to Oxford had not begun.
-Further Acts of Parliament were granted in 1892 and 1894 varying the route slightly and allowing electrification, but no building was carried out other than surveying.
-On 1 April 1894, the proposed extension to Oxford still intended, the O&AT exercised a clause of the 1888 Act and took over the Wotton Tramway.
+Further acts of Parliament were granted, the Oxford and Aylesbury Tramroad Act 1892 (55 & 56 Vict. c. cxxxvii) and the Oxford and Aylesbury Tramroad Act 1894 (57 & 58 Vict. c. clxxix), varying the route slightly and allowing electrification, but no building was carried out other than surveying.
+On 1 April 1894, the proposed extension to Oxford still intended, the O&AT exercised a clause of the 1888 act and took over the Wotton Tramway.
 Jones was retained as general Manager and work began on upgrading the line for the extension.